a-rahimi/procams/procams/index.md

 pain points.
 Smart watches appear to solve primarily one pain point: receiving notifications.
 This seems to be both the reason people purchase these devices and how they actually use them long after their purchase [1, 2, 3].
-Some believe they also solve an aesthetic problems, or help with fitness, but the studies I cited contradict each other on these points.
+Some believe they also solve an aesthetic problem, or help with fitness, but the studies I cited contradict each other on these points.

 My point is that even soulful products tackle customer painpoints explicitly.